The Pterygopalatine Fossa

 - Pterygoid canal – runs from the middle cranial fossa and through the medial pterygoid plate.
 It carries the nerve, artery and vein of the pterygoid canal.

-- Pharyngeal canal – communicates with the nasal cavity.
+- Pharyngeal canal – communicates with the nasopharynx.
 It carries the pharyngeal branches of the maxillary nerve and artery.

 Inferior Orbital Fissure